AllAround

 Typography choices prioritised legibility during activity (larger touch targets, high-contrast text) while maintaining a design language that felt premium enough to justify a subscription model.

-• Task completion rate (finding and saving a nearby activity): 87.5% (7/8 users completed without assistance)
+• Finding and saving a nearby activity: 87.5% completed unassisted (7/8)

-• Average perceived ease of use (1–5 scale): 4.2
+• Average perceived ease of use: 4.2 / 5

 OUTCOMES & REFLECTIONS